geph-official/geph/design/api-binder.md

     {
         "PubKey": client's public key,
-        "DateSig": signature of current date (YYYY-MM-DD) with client's public key }
+        "DateSig": signature of "sig-account-summary" with client's public key }

 The response contains a summary of information about an account: